 Antonio Brown's timeline of drama: Details of the star wide receiver's incidents

+A rape claim against superstar wide receiver Antonio Brown could possibly bring an end to a career that has seen almost everything – from wide-ranging success to outbursts and on-field disputes to several lawsuits off the field.

-There is no doubt that Antonio Brown is a generational type wide receiver who has been the best, or at least one of the best, players at his position for several years.
+There is no doubt that Brown is a generational type wide receiver who has been the best, or at least one of the best, players at his position for several years.

 Brown, who played his entire career with the Pittsburgh Steelers until he was traded to the Oakland Raiders in 2019 and later cut and signed by the New England Patriots (in a matter of hours), has been selected to the Pro Bowl seven times and was named an All-Pro four times.